-If you have recently purchased a new or used car, truck, RV, or travel trailer, and are having non-stop mechanical problems, you have have a claim under Washington State lemon laws or the Federal Magnuson-Moss Warranty Act.
+If you have recently purchased a new vehicle and are having serious problems, you may have have a claim under Washington State lemon laws or the Federal Magnuson-Moss Warranty Act.

 At a certain point, enough is enough.
 You have taken the vehicle in to the shop time and time again at the warrantor’s request and the problems persist.
 You’ve lost valuable time and money and are sick of the constant headaches.
 It’s time to seek out our advice.
 The below is intended to be a quick and general overview of the laws the may be available to you.

 Your car is a “lemon” if it has one or more significant defects that have been subject to a “reasonable number of attempts” to diagnose or repair the problem(s) covered under the manufacturer’s warranty.
 A manufacturer is required to repurchase or replace the vehicle with a non-conformity or serious safety defect after a reasonable number of attempts to correct the defect have occurred.

 The Magnuson-Moss Warranty Act (“the Act”) protects consumers who bought a product worth more than $25.00 and has an express written warranty.
 The Act requires a warrantor (the dealer or seller) to perform repairs at least two or three times to correct a defect.
 If the defect persists, you may be entitled to relief, including repurchase of the vehicle, a trade-in, or a refund and payment of your attorney’s fees and costs.

 For More Information